Umami Pot

 Step 3

 Pour the mixture into small bowls.
-If bubbles form, remove them.
-Place the bowls in the refrigerator and let them chill for at least 3 hours.
+If any bubbles appear on the surface, remove them.
+Place the bowls in the refrigerator and chill for at least 3 hours.

 coffee jelly_instruction-4